-Anyone interested in the wines of the Médoc should drive the Route des Vignobles (Vineyards Route), the D2 from Bordeaux north via Macau, Margaux, Lamarque, Pauillac, Saint-Estèphe, all the way to Saint-Yzans-de-Médoc near the northern extremity of the peninsula.
+Anyone interested in the wines of the Médoc should drive the Route des Vignobles (Vineyards Route), the D2 from Bordeaux 69 km (43 miles) north via Macau, Margaux, Lamarque, Pauillac, Saint-Estèphe, all the way to Saint-Yzans-de-Médoc near the northern extremity of the peninsula (map).

-But there are dozens of other vineyards and châteaux from modest and bargain-priced to elegant and expensive along the route.
-Some welcome visitors anytime, others require that you make an appointment in advance.
+But there are dozens of other vineyards and châteaux from modest and bargain-priced to elegant and expensive along the Route des Vignobles.
+Some of these estates welcome visitors anytime, others require that you make an appointment in advance.

 Here are examples, from south (nearer to Bordeaux) to north:

 Hennebelle's drinkable wines merit Appellation Haut-Médoc Controlée, but prices are good.
 No fancy chateau, just honest, enjoyable wine at affordable prices not far from Bordeaux.
 Open Monday through Friday from 8am to 12 noon and 3pm to 7pm, weekends by appointment.

 Domaine de Château Margaux,